Smart Transport Applications Designed for Large Events with Impacts on Urban Mobility

 Key document: D2.1-final-complete

-The project was funded by the European Commssion's Directorate General for Mobility and Transport thought the FP7 Programme.
-It ran from May 2009 to April 2013.
+The project was funded by the European Commission's Directorate General for Mobility and Transport through the FP7 Programme.